t081as/DotGGPK/docs/index.md

 * Example 3: [Extract all files in a ggpk archive file](https://gitlab.com/tobiaskoch/DotGGPK/tree/master/examples/ggpk-extract)

 ## Quick Start Notes:
-1. Open a shell and create a new directory:
+1. Open a shell and create a new directory

     > mkdir ggpk-cli